Enjim/TravelRag/README.md

-# ✈️ TravelRag - AI Travel Assistant
+# TravelRag - Travel Information RAG System

 A simple but powerful Retrieval-Augmented Generation (RAG) system that answers travel questions using Wikipedia travel articles and OpenAI's GPT API.

-## 🎯 What It Does
+## What It Does

 - **Takes travel questions** from users
 - **Retrieves relevant information** from a curated travel knowledge base